-10. Enhanced due diligence measures
+10. Enhanced due diligence measures.

-- (1) Enhanced due diligence measures shall be applied by a registrant for categories of customers, business relationships, or transactions that may present a higher risk for money laundering, or terrorism or proliferation financing based on the risk profile developed relative to the customer, business relationship or transaction, which measures shall include taking additional verification measures. - (2) A customer may present a higher risk for money laundering, or terrorism or proliferation financing if, without limitation, a customer: - (a) is involved in digital asset mining operations (either directly or indirectly through relationships with third parties) that take place in a high-risk jurisdiction, relate to higher-risk digital assets including, without limitation, those with anonymity enhancing features, or where its organisation gives rise to higher risk; - (b) is unable to produce the required Know Your Customer information and documentation; - (c) uses anonymous or randomly generated email addresses or a temporary email service; - (d) requests an exchange to or from cash or other digital assets with anonymity enhancing features; - (e) persistently avoids Know Your Customer thresholds through smaller transactions; - (f) requests an exchange to or from state-sponsored digital assets that are suspected of being used to avoid sanctions; - (g) is a politically exposed person as defined in Rule 13. - (3) A transaction may present a higher risk for money laundering, or terrorism or proliferation financing if, without limitation:
+- (1) Enhanced due diligence measures shall be applied by a registrant for categories of customers, business relationships, or transactions that may present a higher risk for money laundering, or the financing of terrorism or the financing of proliferation based on the risk profile developed relative to the customer, business relationship or transaction, which measures shall include taking additional verification measures. - (2) A customer may present a higher risk for money laundering, or the financing of terrorism or the financing of proliferation if, without limitation, a customer- - (a) is involved in digital asset mining operations (either directly or indirectly through relationships with third parties) that take place in a high-risk jurisdiction, relate to higher-risk digital assets including, without limitation, those with anonymity enhancing features, or where its organisation gives rise to higher risk; - (b) is unable to produce the required Know Your Customer information and documentation: - (c) uses anonymous or randomly generated email addresses or a temporary email service; - (d) requests an exchange to or from cash or other digital assets with anonymity enhancing features; - (e) persistently avoids Know Your Customer thresholds through smaller transactions;

-- (a) it is a peer-to-peer transaction; - (b) a significant proportion of the digital assets held or used in a transaction is associated with anonymity enhancing features or products and services that potentially obfuscate transactions or undermine a registrant's ability to know its customers and implement effective AML/CFT controls; - (c) the digital asset comes from, or is associated with, the darknet or other illegal/high-risk sources, such as an unregulated exchange, or is associated with market abuse, ransomware, hacking, fraud, Ponzi schemes or sanctioned digital asset addresses or accounts; - (d) the results of blockchain or similar analysis indicate a higher risk. - (4) Enhanced due diligence measures may include - (a) corroborating the identity information received from the customer with information in third-party databases or other reliable sources; - (b) for non-face to face Know Your Customer verification: - i. video conferencing with the proposed customer; - ii. requiring identification documentation to be certified by a notary public or the equivalent; - iii. verifying with the customer, additional aspects of their identity (or biometric data) which is held electronically; - (c) tracing the customer's IP address; - (d) corroborating activity information consistent with the customer's transaction profile; - (e) obtaining additional information on the source of funds and source of wealth of the customer; - (f) obtaining information on the reasons for the intended or performed transaction; - (g) enhanced monitoring of the business relationship and transactions; - (h) requesting data relating to transaction and trading history.
+- (f) requests an exchange to or from state-sponsored digital assets that are suspected of being used to avoid sanctions; - (g) is a politically exposed person as defined in rule 13. - (3) A transaction may present a higher risk for money laundering, or the financing of terrorism or the financing of proliferation if, without limitation- - (a) it is a peer-to-peer transaction; - (b) a significant proportion of the digital assets held or used in a transaction is associated with anonymity enhancing features or products and services that potentially obfuscate transactions or undermine a registrant's ability to know its customers and implement effective anti-money laundering, countering the financing of terrorism and countering the financing of proliferation controls; - (c) the digital asset comes from, or is associated with, the darknet or other illegal/high-risk sources, such as an unregulated exchange, or is associated with market abuse, ransomware, hacking, fraud, Ponzi schemes or sanctioned digital asset addresses or accounts; - (d) the results of blockchain analysis or similar analysis indicate a higher risk. - (4) Enhanced due diligence measures may include- - (a) corroborating the identity information received from the customer with information in third party databases or other reliable sources; - (b) for non-face to face Know Your Customer verification- - (i) video conferencing with the proposed customer; - (ii) requiring identification documentation to be certified by a notary public or the equivalent; - (iii) verifying with the customer, additional aspects of their identity (or biometric data) which is held electronically; - (c) tracing the customer's IP address; - (d) corroborating activity information consistent with the customer's transaction profile; - (e) obtaining additional information on the source of funds and source of wealth of the customer; - (f) obtaining information on the reasons for the intended or performed transaction; - (g) enhanced monitoring of the business relationship and transactions;

+(h) requesting data relating to transaction and trading history.

-11. Verification of customer identity
+11. Verification of customer identity.